Luc4sguilherme/online-code-editor/README.md

 ## :information_source: How To Use

-- From your command line: `docker-compose -d up`
+- From your command line: `docker-compose up -d`
 - Access the URL in your browser: `http://localhost`

 ## Author